Travel guide: Iceland 🇮🇸

 Good things to know

-• The Golden Circle is Iceland’s most popular route, highlights include Gullfoss Waterfall, Geyser, and Þingvellir National Park
+• The Golden Circle is Iceland’s most popular route.
+Highlights include Gullfoss Waterfall, Geyser, and Þingvellir National Park

 • There are many factors affecting the chances of seeing the Northern Lights, such as cloud type, height, thickness and light pollution.
 We highly recommend taking a professional guided tour as it will maximise your chances of seeing them.
-You can also check out our blog posts on how to photograph the Northern Lights using both digital cameras and mobile phone
+You can also check out our blog posts on how to photograph the Northern Lights using both digital cameras and mobile phones

-• Húsavík is the whale-watching capital of Europe - the season is between April and November 60% of the world’s puffin population nests in Iceland over spring and summer
+• Húsavík is the whale-watching capital of Europe - the season is between April and November

-• Please keep a safe distance on puffin-watching tours
+• 60% of the world’s puffin population nests in Iceland over spring and summer.
+Please keep a safe distance on puffin-watching tours

 Check out Kodama Travel's Iceland Tours